kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 }
 ```

-When you tap the time button, the time view animates upwards and you send off a request to Apple's servers for the journey's ETA and duration.
+When you tap the clock icon, the time view animates upwards and you send off a request to Apple's servers for the journey's ETA and duration.
 The time labels on the callout update automagically.

-Build and run your app; tap one of the coffee shop pins then tap the clock icon [TODO: FPE: Unless I'm mistaken I think we should standardize on "clock icon" vs "time button" or other permutations of same. ] and you'll see an update on when you'll depart and what time you'll arrive!
+Build and run your app; tap one of the coffee shop pins then tap the clock icon and you'll see an update on when you'll depart and what time you'll arrive!
 Can't you just smell the beans roasting already? :]

 ![iPhone](images/18-completedApp.png)